official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 621. There is no indication of formal risk analysis or formal consideration of options associated with any of those events.

-82

-The Report of the Iraq Inquiry622.
-In his statement to the Inquiry, Mr Blair said:
+622. In his statement to the Inquiry, Mr Blair said:

 “... with hindsight, we now see that the military campaign to defeat Saddam was relatively easy; it was the aftermath that was hard.
 At the time, of course, we could